deltachat-bot/deltachat-loginbot/DISCOURSE.md

  16. Add `name:params.info.username` and `email:params.info.email` as items for `oauth2 callback user info paths`.
  17. There are other stuff you can configure according to your need.
 You should look up Discourse docs for this.
 For example, `oauth2 button title` is the title of button the user sees.
 Like you can enter "Login with DeltaChat".
 You can read more in [Discourse Basic OAuth2 support](https://meta.discourse.org/t/discourse-oauth2-basic-support/33879)

-This photo shows an example configuration.
-The loginbot web API is accessible from `https://login-test.testrun.org/`
+This photo shows an example configuration:

 ![Discourse example configuration](./discourse.png)